cksystemsteaching/selfie/manuscript/introduction.md

 {#introduction}

----

-Disclaimer:

-This is work in progress.
-Only two chapters are done with a third getting ready in Fall 2015.
-Others exist in draft form but will take more time to be done.

----

 Computer science is a mystery to so many and yet more and more people use computers every day in one form or another.
 There are increasingly many people with all kinds of backgrounds other than computer science that even develop software, sometimes without even knowing it.
 At colleges and universities around the world there is hardly anyone left who is not confronted with the machine and its code.
 The way this often works is by searching for a solution of a given problem on the Internet and then adapt the solution to the actual application.
 All this is typically done with only a vague understanding of what the code actually means and how the machine performs when running it.
 The consequences of that are well-known and too numerous and boring to list here.

 While a book about computer science for everyone may sound appealing it actually requires serious commitment to understand the material even though we tried very hard to simplify everything as much as possible.
 The reason is that computers and software are so expressive that it is unlikely that any other computational machine in the future will be more expressive.
 Anything that can be computed can be computed now, if you have enough time.